hku-mars/joint-lidar-camera-calib/README.md

 # joint-lidar-camera-calib
 ## 1 Introduction
-Joint calibration of intrinsic and extrinsic parameters for LiDAR-camera systems in targetless environments.
+Joint intrinsic and extrinsic LiDAR-camera calibration in targetless environments.
 This work aims to calibrate camera intrinsic and LiDAR-camera extrinsic parameters even without a chessboard, while maintaining comparable accuracy with target-based methods.
 Our method merely requires several textured planes in the scene.
 As textured planes are ubiquitous in urban environments, this method enjoys broad usability across diverse calibration scenes.
 A detailed description of the method can be found in our [paper](https://arxiv.org/abs/2308.12629).
 The calibration pipeline is summarized in the following figure.
 <div align="center">
 <img src="https://github.com/hku-mars/joint-lidar-camera-calib/blob/main/pipeline.png" width="70%" />
 </div>